 Our goal is for every camper to learn how to skipper a sailboat.

-Campers use our 65 cedar-wood canoes to learn canoeing skills.
+Campers use our 65 cedar-wood canoes to learn solo and tandem canoeing skills.

 Even the smallest eight-year-old can learn to paddle solo and make a canoe dance on the water.